GasFurr/ProtOS/README.md

 an in this version i will write full documentation.
 For now all this is just a black box because i am too lazy for making changelogs every update understanding that nobody reads it anyway.

+### Known issues

+KOutput_center() poorly coded and just dont really work as it should Hardcoded 1920x1080 resolution.

 ---